Azure-Samples/key-vault-python-manage/README.md

 )
 ```

 The object ID is unique for a User or an Application.
-Find this number in the portal.
+Find this number in the Azure Active Directory blade of the Azure portal:
+* To find a User's object ID, navigate to "Users and groups" > "All users", search for the user name, and click it.
+* To find an Application's object ID, search for the application name under "App registrations" and click it.
+In either of these cases, you can then find the object ID in the Essentials box.

 <a id="list"></a>
 ### List key vaults